May 19, 2026 | Buying

 Closing Date

 The closing date for a home can make or break a deal as well.
 Perhaps the seller is closing on another home, or they want extra time to find their next home.
-The key is communication between parties (via the real estate agents.)
-As a buyer, you will need to decide on the best course of action.
+The key is communication between parties (via the real estate agents) As a buyer, you will need to decide on the best course of action.
 If the buyer is a renter, how much time are they to give their landlord?
 If they have their own property to sell, how much time do they need?
 All of these factors add up.
 Closing dates can be a part of the negotiation and should not be taken lightly.
 After all, there is a value to specific dates.
-Knowing the value and cost that could be associated will factor into the outcome of an offer to purchase.
+Knowing the value and any associated costs will factor into the outcome of an offer to purchase.

 Chattels & Fixtures